by Jim Forest

-At the center of Dorothy’s faith was her certainty that we are saved not because we are clever or are often found in religious buildings (though mind you daily Mass was part of the structure of her life) but because of our loving response to “the least.”
+At the center of Dorothy’s faith was her certainty that we are saved not because we are clever or are often found in churches (though mind you daily Mass was part of the structure of her life) but because of our loving response to “the least.”
 The Catholic Worker way of life is to practice daily “the works of mercy” that Jesus speaks of in the 25th chapter of the Gospel of Matthew: feeding the hungry, giving drink to the thirsty, clothing the naked, taking in the homeless, caring for the sick, and being with prisoners.
 This same teaching led Dorothy to oppose all those systems that cause suffering.
 “We see that the works of mercy oppose the works of war,” she said.
 Often she quoted St. John of the Cross: “Love is the measure by which we shall be judged.”

 Dorothy died November 29, 1980.
 It was a widely marked event in America, not only noticed by Christians of every variety but by many people in other religious traditions, or outside every religion.
 By then many regarded her as one of Christianity’s great reformers and a modern saint, though Dorothy herself had sometimes said, “Don’t call me a saint–I don’t want to be dismissed so easily.”